CirclesUBI/plumbing/trusting-multiple-accounts/README.md

 Copy the private key of the Safe owner in a file and indicate its path in the config file, in the variable `ORG_SAFE_OWNER_PRIVATE_KEY_PATH`. **Keep this private key secret.**

-Copy the Safe accounts to be trusted in a file and indicate its path in the config file, in the variable `USR_SAFE_ADDRS_PATH`.
+Copy the Safe account addresses to be trusted in a file (one address per line) and indicate its path in the config file, in the variable `USR_SAFE_ADDRS_PATH`.

 Run the script to trust the multiple accounts: